-All students must arrive on Wednesday, August 10, between 2:00 p.m. and 5:00 p.m.
-Dinner will be served at 5:45 p.m. with orientation to the session at 7:00 p.m. that same evening in the Auditorium (Building #49).
+All students must arrive on Sunday, August 16, between 2:00 p.m. and 5:00 p.m.
+Dinner will be served at 5:45 p.m. with orientation to the session at 6:45 p.m. that same evening.
 Upon arrival at the station, students should check-in with University staff.
 Students will be housed on a first come first serve basis.
 If you want a particular room arrangement, plan to arrive earlier rather than later!
 Park your car in the large visitor parking area behind the administration building.

-Classes will begin at 8:00 a.m. on Thursday, August 11.
-Last day of class is Wednesday, August 31, with check-out the morning of Thursday, September 1.
+Classes will begin at 8:00 a.m. on Monday, August 17.
+Last day of class is Saturday, September 5.
 In fairness to all students attending the session, requests for early releases to accommodate personal plans will not be approved.

 Students are expected to eat their meals in the Dining Hall.
 The meal schedule is indicated below.
 The lodging and meals fee covers all meals served; there is no refund for meals missed.